 You have to check whether you need vaccinations at your destination yourself.
 If so, you can be vaccinated with a reduction of €50,- by the SGZ.
 To do so, fill in the ‘Vaccinations Form’, and have it signed by International Office.
 Check your own health insurances, some also provide this option.

 Check if your destination requires a visa.
 You can request a visa using the letter of acceptance of the host university.
 Be aware, this usually takes a long time.

 As you will not be using your OV-card, you can get compensation for the public transport abroad.
 This is a fixed amount per month.
 The application is done via the website of DUO.

 Numerous scholarships are provided by the EU, the Dutch government, TU Delft and private funds.
-For instance, Erasmus+ is available for exchanges within Europe, while Holland Scholarship and STIR are available for exchanges outside Europe.
+For instance, Erasmus+ is available for exchanges within Europe, while NL Scholarship and STIR are available for exchanges outside Europe.

 Once you have been admitted by your host university, you can fill in and sign the Erasmus + learning agreement.